Enterprise Imaging Strengthens Your Quadruple Aim: Part 1 – Quality

 Patient-Centric Imaging Record

-In multi-hospital systems an enterprise imaging program creates a unified imaging record, even if different radiology, cardiology or ophthalmology groups are employed/contracted and several different EMRs are in use.
+In multi-hospital systems, an enterprise imaging program creates a unified imaging record, even if different radiology, cardiology, or ophthalmology groups are employed/contracted and several different EMRs are in use.
 This unification of imaging studies establishes a single comprehensive imaging record.
-A patient’s imaging record shifts from an organization-centric or department-centric model to patient-centric model.
+A patient’s imaging record shifts from an organization-centric or department-centric model to a patient-centric model.

 Improve Provider Work Life